-The post-baccalaure at certification in health information administration program requires a total of 32 credits as listed on the CHIA program of study.
-Prerequisites are required for two of the HIM courses.
-HIM 2210 Medical Linguistics requires a prerequisite of a medical terminology course; HIM 4210 Statistics, Registries and Research requires a statistical math course.
+The post-baccalaureate certification in health information administration program requires a total of 35 credits as listed on the CHIA program of study including a practical experience.
+Prerequisites are required for four of the HIM courses.
+HIM 2210 Medical Linguistics requires a prerequisite of a medical terminology course; and HIM 4210 Statistics, Registries and Research requires a statistical math course, HIM 2310 requires a prerequisite of anatomy and physiology (I & II) pathophysiology courses, and HIM 2320 requires a prerequisite of anatomy and physiology (I & II) courses.
 Students may choose to take these prerequisites at UT or transfer equivalent course credit from another accredited college/university.
 Students must complete 25% of the program hours and the last 12 hours at the University of Toledo.